 SALT STAINS - If salt stains occur, or in many climates, when they occur, they can be removed by wiping the area with equal parts water + white vinegar.
 Filling a spray bottle with the two liquids and keeping it on hand throughout the winter makes it easier.
 Once sprayed and washed, wipe clean with a damp cloth and air-dry away from any heat source.

-HEEL CAPS - With wear, heel caps (the rubber or plastic piece under the heel) will slowly wear down, and can easily be replaced by a shoe repair shop in about a day.
-This should be done before wearing them all the way down, to not damage the actual heel and leather covering.
-Heel caps slowly wear down as you walk, and getting new ones keep shoes looking sharp and at the right height.
+HEEL CAPS - With wear, heel caps (the rubber or plastic piece under the heel) naturally wear down and are meant to be replaced.
+Shoe repair shop have the materials for this and can replace them for you in about 1-2 days.
+This should be done before wearing them all the way down, to not damage the actual heel + covering.
+Heel caps slowly wear down as you walk, and getting new ones keep shoes looking sharp and at the proper height for balance.

 TRAVEL - When packing your shoes in a travel bag, you can put socks in the toe area to maintain their shape.
 Use your fabric dust bag (that comes in our shoe boxes) to store and protect them, keeping them lovely upon arrival.